 stimulates the student to develop interest in lifetime physical activity and an awareness of healthy lifestyle choices.

-The instructors in the Physical Education and Integrated Health Care Department at Finger Lakes Community College will:
+The instructors in the Health Science and Human Performance Department at Finger Lakes Community College will:

 Provide a clear course outline at the beginning of the class.